opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/navigate-on-a-map-builder-map.rst

 * polygon |icon-polygon|, circle |icon-circle| and square |icon-square| buttons to draw on the map and filter on certain areas, along with the edit shape |icon-edit| and delete shape |icon-trash-map| buttons to go with them
 * |icon-fullscreen| to view your map in fullscreen mode

+.. admonition:: Note
+   :class: note

-.. note:: the fullscreen mode button won’t appear if your map is embedded within an iframe, due to technical limitations.
+   The fullscreen mode button won’t appear if your map is embedded within an iframe, due to technical limitations.

 * zoom in |icon-zoom-in| and zoom out |icon-zoom-out| buttons
 * localize |icon-localize| button to focus the map on your current location